Plumbing contractors in

 Licensing Requirements

-Florida requires Certified Plumbing Contractor license through DBPR.
-Must pass 4-hour business and finance exam plus 4-hour trade exam.
+Florida requires Certified Plumbing Contractor license (CPC) through DBPR.
+Must pass 4-hour business/finance exam and 6-hour trade exam.
 Requires 4 years experience or approved apprenticeship.
-License renewed biennially with 14 hours continuing education.
-Local competency card required in Miami-Dade County.
+License renewal every 2 years with 14 hours continuing education.

 Permit Requirements